EU considers new controls for shadow banking

-BRUSSELS (Reuters) - The European Commission is widening its regulatory sweep to include “shadow” banking, heralding new controls over the sprawling and largely unchartered 46 trillion euro ($61 trillion) sector blamed for helping trigger the financial crisis.
+BRUSSELS, March 19 (Reuters) - The European Commission is widening its regulatory sweep to include “shadow” banking, heralding new controls over the sprawling and largely unchartered 46 trillion euro ($61 trillion) sector that has been blamed for helping trigger the financial crisis.

 The EU’s executive launched a consultation with industry on Monday with a view to writing rules to control shadow banking, a term describing activity resembling banks’ basic borrow-and-lend model, but often taking place beyond the watch of regulators.